tabreturn/tabreturn.github.io/_posts/2018-06-20-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 ### `text()`

 Draws text to the display window, the colour of which is determined by the active `fill()`.
 The arguments represent the string value, x-coordinate, and y-coordinate respectively.
+Additional third and fourth argument can be added to specify a width and height for the text area.
 *Reference link:*  [`text()`](http://py.processing.org/reference/text.html)

 {% highlight py %}